LiUGraphQL/LinGBM/querygen/README.md

 2. **Values for placeholders**: these values are available in an extra directory that the [BSBM data generator](http://wifo5-03.informatik.uni-mannheim.de/bizer/berlinsparqlbenchmark/spec/BenchmarkRules/index.html#datagenerator) produces, default "/td_data".
 The values in this directory will be different for the different datasets that the dataset generator generates.

-The query generator tool turns the above mentioned query templates into a group of actual queries, where the placeholders are replaced by actual values, which are randomly selected from valid values for a particular dataset.
-For every dataset, the query generator has to be run again to obtain the query instances that are guaranteed to work for that dataset.
+The query generator tool turns the above-mentioned query templates into a group of actual queries, where the placeholders are replaced by actual values, which are randomly selected from valid values for a particular dataset.
+For the same dataset, the generated query instances are deterministic and duplicate-free, however, for a different dataset, the query generator has to be run again to obtain the query instances that are guaranteed to work for that dataset.

 ### Setup